 3. Search Engine Optimization (SEO)

 This is probably the part I still have the most to learn about.
 The actual building of the site came pretty easily to me since I’ve had to build sites for school projects before.
-There are a number of websites that let you search for keywords, but the biggest piece of advice I’ve found is to search for long tail keywords that have lower competition.
-So, perhaps it’s being search 1,000 times a month, but there aren’t many articles written about that particular topic.
+There are a number of websites that let you search for keywords, but the biggest piece of advice I’ve found is to search for long-tail keywords that have lower competition.
+So, perhaps it’s being searched 1,000 times a month, but there aren’t many articles written about that particular topic.
 Turns out the types of things I like to write about are wildly popular and written about all the time.
 This is definitely an area of improvement that I’ll keep learning about it and working on for future posts.
 Perhaps I’ll take an SEO course to help improve my knowledge.

 4. Revenue – making money from the blog